Deutsche Bank, Commerzbank held talks about tie-up

-FRANKFURT Top executives of Deutsche Bank and Commerzbank have held talks on a potential combination of Germany's no. 1 and 2 banks earlier this month, a source familiar with the matter said.
+FRANKFURT (Reuters) - Top executives of Deutsche Bank and Commerzbank have held talks on a potential combination of Germany's no. 1 and 2 banks earlier this month, a source familiar with the matter said.

 The two lenders have, however, shelved the project as they want to finish their restructuring before taking any steps in the direction of a merger, the source said.